adamnew123456/SmallWM/README.markdown

 - Multiple Desktops - SmallWM can handle multiple desktops - they are rotated circularly, and their number can be configured.
 - Window Sticking - Along with multiple desktops, windows can be stuck to all the desktops.
 - Window Snapping - Windows can be moved to the top-half, bottom-half, left-half, or right-half of the screen.
+- Class Actions - SmallWM can apply certain transformations on a client depending upon what class it is

 Controls
 ========